reireynoso/cypress-practice/readme.md

     - Capture screenshots
     - Recording
     - To run in test runner => `npx cypress open`.
 All of the screenshots and videos will be saved in the cypress cloud.
 In the test runner, navigate ro the `runs` tab, connect/login.
 Follow instructions in the prompt

+# Continuous Integration (CI)
+- Cypress Integration with Jenkins.
+- Jenkins is CI tool where we can configure our cypress project and run our cypress project scripts.
+- Configure `package.json` to run tests.
+The same command will be used in Jenkins
+- Install Jenkins with `brew install jenkins-lts` on your machine.
+Run it with `brew services start jenkins-lts` and visit `localhost:8080`
+- To add project in Jenkins, get the project path with `pwd` and on the Jenkins dashboard, click on New Item, Freestyle Project.
+Under the General Tab, normally, provide the Github link but can also run with Custom Workspace.
+Add Build Step with the script command.
+Back to the dashboard, click on `Build Now`